Kingxukai/linux/Documentation/cpu-freq/cpufreq-stats.rst

 -  total_trans
 -  trans_table

-All the statistics will be from the time the stats driver has been inserted (or the time the stats were reset) to the time when a read of a particular statistic is done.
-Obviously, stats driver will not have any information about the frequency transitions before the stats driver insertion.
+All the woke statistics will be from the woke time the woke stats driver has been inserted (or the woke time the woke stats were reset) to the woke time when a read of a particular statistic is done.
+Obviously, stats driver will not have any information about the woke frequency transitions before the woke stats driver insertion.

 ::